 Doctor X uses his position of power as an psychiatrist to target his patients for his artistic purposes.
 After he tortures and kills his patients, he remakes his patients as subjects in living paintings for his own appreciation.
 Vulnerability is addressed as mental health patients especially with depression, could easily be taken advantage of by a powerful, trusted expert or staff.
 The player is treated with the chapter depicting Susan in a hospital and being pushed in any direction by the whims of the hospital staff.
 Already in a fragile state of mind, it could be exacerbated by Susan’s treatment from the authorities.
 In the real world, abuse of mental health patients by staff in hospitals is indeed a possibility despite their assigned role in helping patients.
 After disposing of the doctor, Susan symbolically gains strength and self-confidence to take action in overcoming her depression.

 The second and third parasites are husband and wife respectively.
 Both are cannibals and regularly consume cats as the husband works for pest control to collect cats for dinner.
 The wife is a jealous woman who is possessive of her husband and bleaches any woman who was the target of her husband’s sexual harassment.
 The pest control man and his wife are a dysfunctional bunch.
 Due to lack of understanding, depressed individuals could be said to have a dysfunctional relationship towards society due to its attitude in shunning and ridiculing depressed individuals.
 Susan was a reclusive woman whom others dubbed her crazy while at the same time she distrusted and avoided people as well.
 Susan had to overcome her lack of trust for people by enlisting help of Mitzi Hunt in order to initialize the defeat of her dysfunctional relationship with society.
-Furthermore, cannibalism represents the destruction of self due to nature of consuming of one’s own species.
+Furthermore, cannibalism represents the destruction of self due to nature of consuming of one’s own species leads to harm and death to said species.
 Avoiding people or society to the point of having a weak support system could lead to one’s self destruction due to weaker regulation or encouragement from individuals in adopting healthier behaviors.
 In Susan’s case, had she had a stronger network with her neighbors, her absence might have been noted beforehand instead of being overlooked.

 Fourth parasite is a mysterious mute man who initially offers Susan flowers before hammering Susan and attempting to hang Mitzi.
 When bounded together in the bathtub, Susan divulges her past to Mitzi, leading a greeting understanding of the origin of her depression.
 10 years ago, Susan was pursued by a stalker who frequently called her and sent her flowers while having to care for her and her husband’s baby during her maternity leave.
 During their argument, her baby died from exposure to pollen due to her rare pollen allergy.
 From what we learn from this flashback, it could be assumed that the fourth parasite is Susan’s past stalker who might have went insane from lack of reciprocation on Susan’s part.
 The past comes back to haunt the present indeed.
 Although not stated, it could be inferred that death of her baby and husband jumpstarted her depression.
 After confiding Mitzi about her past, Susan also symbolically disposes of her past by having the parasite mauled by her cats.